railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 most popular Linux distributions.
 It assumes that you are using a recent release of Desktop Ubuntu with its graphical user interface on a desktop or laptop PC.

-.. note:: Other Linux distributions
+.. note:: Other Linux Distributions

 	Installation on other distributions of Linux is fairly similar to installation on Ubuntu.
 Read this section of the book so that you understand the principles, then use the online documentation and